Eternal Rye – Improving Plant Breeding Methods to Meet the Demands of a Growing Population

 Copyright: Martin-Luther-University Halle-Wittenberg, Germany

 Pollen grains normally contain three nuclei.
-Image aquired with the ZEISS Axio Observer light microscope.
+Image acquired with the ZEISS Axio Observer light microscope.

 Addressing Global Hunger